scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Introduction and Aims
 ---------------------

 My first goal in this paper is to provide enough of an introduction to some formal/mathematical tools such that those familiar with :code:`python` and programming more generally will be able to appreciate both why and how one might implement causal Bayesian networks.
 Especially to exhibit *how*, I have developed parts of a toolkit that allows the creation of these models on top of the :code:`NetworkX` python package.
 Given the coincidence of the names, it seemed most apt to refer to this toolkit as :code:`Causal Bayesian NetworkX` (the current implementation of which can be found at `Causal Bayesian NetworkX`_).

+In order to understand the toolset requires the basics of probabilsitic graphical models, which requires understanding some degree of graph theory and some degree of probability theory.
+The first few pages are devoted to providing necessary background and illustrative cases for conveying that understanding.

+The Causal Bayesian NetowrkX toolkit can be seen as consisting of two main parts: graph enumeration/filtering and the storage and use of probabilistic graphical models in a NetworkX compatible format.

-In these tools, I focus first on establishing a means of building iterators over sets of directed graphs.
+I focus first on establishing a means of building iterators over sets of directed graphs.
 I then apply operations to those sets.
 Beginning with the complete directed graph, we enumarte over the subgraphs of that complete graph and enforce graph theoretic conditions such as acyclicity over the entire graph, guarantees on paths between nodes that are known to be able to communicate with one another, or orphan-hood for individual nodes known to have no parents.
 We accomplish this by using closures that take graphs as their input along with any explicitly defined arguments needed to define the exact desired conditions.

 I then shift focus to a case where there is a known graph over a set of nodes that are imbued with a simple probabilistic semantics, also known as a Bayesian network.
 I demonstrate how to sample independent trials from these variables in a way consistent with these semantics.